ZorkManu/SettlersHeritageOfKingsAPWorld/en_SettlersHeritageOfKings.md

 ### Items and locations

-The folowing unlocks are randomized as items:
+The following unlocks are randomized as items:
 1. The ability to recruit heroes
 2. Technology upgrades in every building, mainly in the university
 3. Useful boni for building your village faster like starting Ressources or Village Center Attraction Limit